How Can Organizations Reduce High Turnover in a Tight Labor Market?

 - Timing for Constructive Feedback – Pointing out criticism while praising can backfire.
 Give constructive criticism at the right time and place – and that’s not while giving recognition.
 Find a safe space to conduct a timely conversation, when the observation is still relevant and remembered.

-- Positive Reinforcement – great performance.
-When an employee does something valuable and impactful, managers should immediately seek out the employee with a simple congratulations for a job well done.to acknowledge
+- Positive Reinforcement – Don't wait to acknowledge great performance.
+When an employee does something valuable and impactful, managers should immediately seek out the employee with a simple congratulations for a job well done.

 Take part in the Gig Economy